Francisco de Paula Santander: Personal life

 Santander was described as relatively tall compared to his contemporaries, as well as having a "good figure" but later in life became more portly.
 He was also described as having a serious tone and of having good oratory skills when he talked and of having a strong Cucuteño accent.
 Personality wise, Santander was described as a hard worker and a voracious reader who was serious and behaved much like the military officers of his time, however once he became more involved in politics his personality became more jovial and that of an intellectual.
 Santander also enjoyed conversing with people and could often be found conversing with anyone regardless of social class or economic status.
 He often attended parties and balls, and was an avid lover of popular music and art.

 While much is known about Santander's public life as he left a rich amount of documents and letters, his personal life remains much of a mystery.
 Many of his personal letters were burned as per his instructions laid out in his last testament, his letters to his lover Nicolasa Ibáñez were taken by her when she moved to Europe and have never been found.

 Santander's father died in 1808 while he was studying in Santa Fe, his mother died in 1819 while he was on campaign during the New Granada campaign of 1819.
-Santander had only sibling who survived to adulthood his sister Maria Josefa, whom he was very close to.
+Santander had only one sibling who survived to adulthood, his sister Maria Josefa, whom he was very close to.
 On July 19, 1820 she married a Venezuelan man, Colonel José María Briceño Méndez who had been wounded during the war of independence and was the brother of Colonel Pedro Briceño who also took part in New Granada Campaign of 1819 and was wounded at the Battle of Vargas Swamp.
 He maintained a good relationship with his brother-in-law, who even accompanied him during his march to Cartagena when he was exiled.